Goal of Lab 7:

 Spectral tilt can be quantified by comparing the amplitude of F0 to that of higher frequency harmonics, e.g. the second harmonic, the harmonic closest to the first formant, or the harmonic closest to the second formant.
 The easiest way to measure spectral tilt is by subtracting the amplitude of the second harmonic (H2) from the amplitude of F0 (H1) (see Figure 7.6).
 Fill in Table 7.1 with the spectral tilt value of the three phonation types.

-• Select the first few peaks (around 10 peaks) and zoom in so that you can see H1 and H2 clearly.
+• In the spectral slice, select the first ~10 peaks (that is, the first ~10 harmonics) and zoom in so that you can see H1 and H2 clearly.

-• In the spectral slice, click on the peak of H1 and get its amplitude - the number on the left of the screen corresponds to the amplitude; the number at the top of the screen corresponds to the frequency.
+• Click on the peak of H1 and get its amplitude - the number on the left of the screen corresponds to the amplitude; the number at the top of the screen corresponds to the frequency.

-• Click on the peak of H2 and get its amplitude .
+• Click on the peak of H2 and get its amplitude.

 Figure 7.6: Measuring spectral tilt, zoomed-in view